eth-protocol-fellows/protocol-studies/docs/wiki/CL/merkleization.md

 - **Final Verification**: The combined result from the previous step is hashed with the root from the opposite branch (index 3) to produce the ultimate tree root (`hash 1`).
 - **Integrity Check**: If the calculated root matches the known good root (`hash 1`), the data at index 9 is verified as accurate.
 If the data was incorrect, the resulting root would differ, indicating an error or tampering.

+There are helper functions in the consensus specs to calculate the multiproofs and generalized indices.
+You can find [here.](https://github.com/ethereum/consensus-specs/blob/dev/ssz/merkle-proofs.md#merkle-multiproofs)

 ## Calculating Hash Tree Roots

+The hash tree root of an SSZ object is computed recursively.
+For basic types and collections of basic types, the data is packed into chunks and directly Merkleized.
+For composite types like containers, the process involves hashing the tree roots of each component.
+In the below sections we will see the working examples to understand the process.

 ### Packing and Chunking

+Packing and chunking are crucial concepts in the context of Merkleization, especially when dealing with the SSZ used in the Beacon chain.
+Here's how packing and chunking work:

+**Serializing the Data**
+- **Serialization** involves converting a data structure (basic types, lists, vectors, or bitlists/bitvectors) into a linear byte array using SSZ serialization rules.
+- Each element is serialized based on its type.

+**Padding the Serialization**
+- After serialization, the byte array might not perfectly align with the 32-byte chunk size used in Merkle trees.
+- **Padding** is added to the serialized data to extend the last segment to a full 32-byte chunk.
+This padding consists of zero bytes (0x00).

+**Dividing into Chunks**
+- The padded serialized data is then split into multiple 32-byte segments or "chunks."
+- These chunks are the basic units used in the Merkleization process.

+**Padding to Full Binary Tree**
+- The number of chunks from the previous step may not be a power of two, which is required to form a balanced binary tree (full binary tree).
+- Additional zero chunks (chunks filled entirely with zero bytes) are added as necessary to bring the total count up to the nearest power of two.
+- This ensures that the resulting Merkle tree is complete and balanced, facilitating efficient cryptographic operations.

+**Applying the Merkleization Process**
+- With the chunks prepared, they are arranged as the leaves of a binary Merkle tree.
+- Merkleization proceeds by hashing pairs of chunks together, layer by layer, until a single hash remains.
+This final hash is known as the Merkle root.

+**Practical Example:**
+Suppose we have a list of integers that need to be packed and chunked:
+- **Integers**: [10, 20, 30, 40] (Suppose each integer occupies 8 bytes).
+- **Serialized Data**: A continuous byte array created from these integers.
+- **Padding**: If the total serialized length is not a multiple of 32, padding bytes are added.
+- **Chunks**: The data is divided into 32-byte chunks.
+- **Zero Padding for Tree**: If the number of chunks is not a power of two, additional zero-filled chunks are appended.
+- **Merkleization**: The chunks are then used as leaves in a Merkle tree to compute the root.

 ### Mixing in the Length